vstinner/hachoir/hachoir-core/doc/internals.rst

 Explore a field set using it's path
 -----------------------------------

 Fields are stored in a tree.
-To explore the tree you have differents tools:
+To explore the tree you have different tools:

 * attribute *root* of a field which go to tree root ;
 * attribute *parent* go to field parent (is None for tree root) ;
 * and you can specify a path in *__getitem__()* argument.

-There are differents valid syntax of a path:
+There are different valid syntaxes for a path:

 * path to a child of current node: ``field["content"]`` ;
 * path to a child of the parent: ``field["../brother"]`` ;